KILTprotocol/docs/docs/develop/05_showcase.md

 ## Wallets

 Wallets are the swiss army knife of the Web3.
-They store private information like secret keys for KILT DIDs and credentials.
+They store private information like secret keys for KILT DIDs and Credentials.
 Each time a website needs to access some information about the visitor, wallets ask for user's permission to share the requested information.

 <LogoText